Seoyoung, My Daughter: 2012–13: Three years later

 In hopes to prompt Mi-kyung into giving up on their love, Sang-woo hastily proposes to Choi Ho-jung, who has been desperate for Sang-woo's love, especially a while after returning from her overseas studies.
 Without even dating, Sang-woo promises to be a good husband to her.
 The marriage shocks Mi-kyung, Sam-jae, and other people who knew Sang-woo and Mi-kyung's relationship, like Woo-jae, who discovers that Sang-woo is his brother-in-law.
-Still not giving up, Mi-kyung enters Sang-woo and Sam-jae's (formerly Seo-young's) rooftop house and discovers photos of Seo-young inside the Lee family's photo album and instantly has clarity over the situation.
+Still not giving up, Mi-kyung enters Sang-woo and Sam-jae's (formerly Seo-young's) rooftop house and discovers photos of Seo-young inside the Lee family's photo album and instantly has clarity on the situation.
 Mi-kyung confronts Sang-woo about protecting his sister's lies.
 Despite the truth being discovered and no longer having a reason to continue his phony engagement to Ho-jung, Sang-woo still goes on with the wedding to honor his word to Ho-jung.

 Although the wedding is a public event, neither Sang-woo nor Ho-jung has legally signed marriage papers.
 Despite sleeping together, they never consummate their "platonic marriage".
 However, over time, Sang-woo learns more about Ho-jung and more of her qualities rather than see her as just a love-crazed girl.
 Eventually, he slowly realizes his feelings for Ho-jung but feels awkward to court his supposed wife.
 Despite the charade, Ho-jung told Sang-woo that she will wait as long as it takes for him to finally love her as a true wife.

 Meanwhile, the Kangs suffer a series of major blows.
 Mi-kyung, still on the rebound, gets too drunk and accidentally hints enough of the truth for her best friend, Kelly Jung Sun-woo (Jang Hee-jin), a childhood friend who covets Woo-jae and wants to uncover the truth.
 Woo-jae, desiring to become a father, finds out that Seo-young secretly has been taking birth control pills behind his back, revealing her unwillingness to be a mother.
 Fed up with her lies, he demands a divorce.